annyhe/refocus-simple-lens/tutorial.md

 Next Steps
 ===
 - implement different scores for different realtime events
+- deploy the lens onto a refocus instance.
+Refer to the build and deploy section of this tutorial.
+To get an instance of refocus, try the one button deploy on https://github.com/salesforce/refocus
-- build a lens using multi-level data
+- build a lens using multi-level data.
+Refer to https://github.com/salesforce/refocus-lens-multitable for an example implementation